jhauraw/jw-com-jekyll/privacy/index.md

 ### Opting In for Free Information

-By requesting a free offer, you are granting permission to be contacted by telephone regarding the offer.
-If you are not interested in receiving telephone calls from the company represented in this advertisement, you are advised not to respond to this advertisement.
+By requesting an offer or opting in you are granting permission to be contacted by email and/or telephone regarding the offer.
+If you are not interested in receiving communications from the company represented in the advertisement, you are advised not to respond to the advertisement.

-The contact information you provide us to receive your __FREE__ information will be used in the following manner:
+The contact information you provide in response to an offer will be used in the following manner:

-  To share your information with an individual in the company affiliated with the ad.
-This individual may contact you, by email or phone, to provide you more information about the offer advertised.
+  - To share your information with the company affiliated with the ad.
+This company may contact you, by email and/or phone, to provide you more information about the offer advertised.

 ### What information do we collect?